 If the language that we would use to other people in the same situation is different from that which we use to ourselves, then we are almost certainly being self-critical.
 We need to take stock and break into this critical cycle, treating ourselves with greater kindness.

 - Use milder, less critical language both towards ourselves and others.

 - Comfort ourselves physically by doing something that will get us out of our heads and into our bodies.
 Giving ourselves a hug, taking a bath or shower,.

 - Physical contact with someone we care about.
 This releases a hormone called Oxytocin into the bloodstream, this plays a significant part in the process of bonding and generating wellbeing.
 There is a good physiological reason why we tell each other to give ourselves a pat on the back.

 - Using self talk with compassionate phrases or affirmations can be helpful when we are giving ourself a hard time.
 When something goes wrong it is usually because there has been an unintentional error.
 We can replace the negative remarks such as “I am crap.” or “I am useless.” with kinder more accurate phrases “It was a difficult catch to take.”
 “May I be gentle with myself.”

 With self talk we need to find other phrases that are gentle but true, to put in place of the harsh ones we are accustomed to use.

 Practicing mindfulness and loving kindness meditations can be helpful here and the Buddha taught several ways to do this.

 I find that the Wildmind site, run by Bodhipaksa and his small team, to be a very helpful resource for meditation.
 Several guided meditations are available to help.
-There is also an active on-line community of compassionate people on the Wildmind Google+ group.

 These resources can be found at